 The COVID-19 pandemic, and the related effect on the U.S. and global economies, has had, and threatens to continue to have, adverse consequences for our business and operating results, and the businesses and operating results of our portfolio companies.
 During the quarter ended March 31, 2021, MSC Adviser continued to work collectively with its personnel and portfolio companies to navigate the significant challenges created by the COVID-19 pandemic.
-MSC Adviser remains focused on ensuring the safety of its personnel and the employees of our portfolio companies.
+MSC Adviser remains focused on ensuring the safety of its personnel and the employees of our portfolio companies, while also managing our ongoing business activities.
+In this regard, MSC Adviser remains heavily engaged with our portfolio companies.
 As discussed in our public SEC filings, our investment income, principally our interest and dividend income, was negatively impacted by the economic effects of the COVID-19 pandemic in 2020.
 However, we maintain access to multiple sources of liquidity, including cash and unused capacity under our Credit Facilities.
 In February 2021 we entered into a \$300 million senior secured revolving credit facility with JPM to replace the Deutsche Bank Credit Facility to improve our liquidity.
 As of March 31, 2021, we were in compliance with all debt covenants applicable to us and do not anticipate any issues with our ability to comply with all covenants in the future.
 Refer to "- Financial Condition, Liquidity and Capital Resources" below for further discussion as of March 31, 2021.